 Sources of remedies include

-A substance becomes a homeopathic remedy only when it would produce in a healthy person the symptoms being suffered by an ill person.
-Although it may have been prepared by 'potentising', a substance is not a homeopathic remedy unless it would produce the symptoms you are trying to cure.
+A substance becomes a homeopathic remedy only when it would produce in a healthy person symptoms like those suffered by an ill person.
+Even if ‘potentised’, a substance is not a homeopathic remedy unless it would produce the symptoms you are trying to cure.

 This is the basic theory behind homeopathy, that ‘Like Cures Like’.
 (Similia similibus curentur – ‘let similars be cured by similars’.)